- Contract : Tawarruq Arrangement or Commodity Murabahah Contract

 - Interconditionality in Tawarruq arrangements.
 As mentioned above, one of the major criticism of Tawarruq’s predecessor i.e. Bai Inah structure is that the interconditionality of the 2 contracts.
 Under Bai Inah, the legal requirements imposes that the Customer must execute Contract #2 for the compulsory buy-back of the Asset by the Bank, failing which Contract #1 becomes invalid.
 This issue is however mitigated under Tawarruq as the Bank, using third party commodities, has no interest to impose a buy-back of the commodity from customer thus removing the need to impose controversial interconditionality clauses.

 - Commodities used for transactions.
 Another concern is that the commodities used for the transaction has little value, obsolete or defective, requiring scholars to emphasis the evidence, valuation and good order of commodities must be ascertained before a transaction starts.
 There has also been concerns whether the commodity really exists in its current form in the stated commodities location.
-Efforts have been made to verify and authenticate the existence of those commodities.
+Efforts have been made to verify and authenticate the existence of those commodities with scholars taking the initiative to visit the location where the commodities are stored.

 - Sequencing and Ownership.
-Under Tawarruq, I believe the sequencing of the transfer of commodities are so critical that a break of sequencing have a domino effect for transactional defect.
+Under Tawarruq, the sequencing of the transfer of commodities are so critical that a break of sequencing have a domino effect for transactional defect.
 Many failed to see how important the sequencing are, because of commodities usually requires quick change in hands and ownership.
 Many cases we have come across showed breakage in sequencing and therefore rightful ownership to proceed with the transaction.
 Some cases we can rectify (for example in cases of Bay Fuduli i.e. Purchase made by unauthorised agent due to sequencing breakage), but some may require some drastic ratification, even resulting in loss or charity payments.
+But as the brokers and various bourses mature and became more efficient, the sequencing issues are largely mitigated and hard-structured into the system to ensure proper sequencing.
+The level of evidencing has also be increase to provide strong assurance to auditors and Shariah scholars.

 - Analysis: Tawarruq declared impermissible by the OIC Fiqh Academy